MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M03_L03_Configure_and_Validate_Permissions.md

 # Lab: Configure and validate permissions

-In this lab, ab covers critical concepts and best practices for configuring and validating user permissions, pipeline permissions, approval and branch checks, and auditing and managing permissions.
+In this lab, you'll set up a secure environment that adheres to the principle of least privilege, ensuring that members can access only the resources they need to perform their tasks and minimize potential security risks.
+This involves configuring and validating user and pipeline permissions and setting up approval and branch checks in Azure DevOps.

 These exercises take approximately **30** minutes.